putmands/radius/README.md

 # Social Network Structure and the Radius of Risk Sharing
-Replication code for "Social Network Structure and the Radius of Risk Sharing," published in _Social Network Analysis and Mining_.
+Replication code for Putman (2025) prepared by the author.

 Putman, D.S.
 Social network structure and the radius of risk sharing. _Soc.
 Netw.
 Anal.
 Min._ 15, 48 (2025). [https://doi.org/10.1007/s13278-025-01453-8]([url](https://doi.org/10.1007/s13278-025-01453-8))